Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 (c) an extended solitary nest; and

-Figure 2.4 Nest structures in tribe Augochlorini.
+Figure 2.6 Nest structures in the tribe Augochlorini.

-Eickwort and Sakagami also describe the nest structure of a Brazilian Augochlorini sweat bee, Rhinocorynura inflaticeps, where cells are aggregated as a comb at the end of a lateral tunnel (Figure 2.5).
+Eickwort and Sakagami also describe the nest structure of a Brazilian Augochlorini sweat bee, Rhinocorynura inflaticeps, where cells are aggregated as a comb at the end of a lateral tunnel (Figure 2.7).
 Notably the cells are formed as individual cups and not consolidated as we find in honey bees and some vespine wasps.

 Sub family Nomiinae

 The sub family Nomiinae has a single tribe, Nomiini that contains a few highly gregarious, but not eusocial species.
-Their nest structures are of some note and signal a high level of cooperation, despite the lack of a worker caste.
+Their nest structures are of some note and signal a high level of cooperation, despite the absence of a worker caste.
+The sub family Nomiinae, nomia bees, are common in Australia and comprise about 25% of Australian native bee species, all of which are essentially solitary.
+After honey bees they are extremely commonly encountered bees.xxxvii

-Tribe Nomiini Nomia bees
+Tribe Nomiini Nomiine (Nomia) bees

 Wcislo and Engel have reviewed the sparse literature on the nomia bees and concluded that a large proportion of species display some measure of sociality, multiple queens often sharing a common burrow.
-Typically species in several genera (e.g. Nomia, Austronomia, Pseudoapis and Afronomia) build nests on flat ground and share a common funnel entrance, individual queens guarding the nest entrance and positing an egg with pollen and nectar in teardrop shaped cells in side tunnels (Figure 2.6).
+Typically species in several genera (e.g. Nomia, Austronomia, Pseudoapis and Afronomia) build nests on flat ground and share a common funnel entrance, individual queens guarding the nest and positing an egg with pollen and nectar in teardrop shaped cells in side tunnels (Figure 2.8).
 Cells are lined with a water repellant secretion produced by Dufour’s glands.

 (a) Dienunomia triangulifera;